Our first 10 yearsprint

 The faculty covers diverse research areas, with notable success in the field of algebraic graph theory, where we are placed among the top institutions in the world.
 In collaboration with the Andrej Marušič Institute of the University of Primorska (UP IAM), the Society of Mathematicians, Physicists and Astronomers of Slovenia and the Institute of Mathematics, Physics and Mechanics from Ljubljana, we publish the international mathematical journal: Ars Mathematica Contemporanea (AMC).
-AMC is ranked in the first quarter of journals in the field by 2015 impact factors.
+AMC is ranked in the first quarter of journals in the field according to 2015 impact factors.
 Year after year we are growing in other research areas as well, making UP FAMNIT the most successful faculty in research at the University of Primorska.

 The faculty works closely with UP IAM.
 In 2008 they signed a memorandum of mutual cooperation in their areas of common interest.
-Together they perform research, organise and attend international activities through joint conferences and international summer schools.
-We are connected through organisational efforts as well, offering the professional services of the faculty and the Institute, and establishment of the shared TeMeNa library opened in 2008.
+Together they perform research, and organise and attend international activities through joint conferences and international summer schools.
+We are connected through organisational efforts as well, offering the professional services of the faculty and the Institute, and establishing the shared TeMeNa library, opened in 2008.
 TeMeNa is a university library for technology, medicine, and science jointly operated by UP FAMNIT and UP IAM.
 Together we invest in the Scholarship fund of the University of Primorska to provide improved study opportunities for our students with the best academic achievements.

-In 2016, UP IAM started the process of transforming the doctoral school, after the transformation the doctoral programmes of the faculty will be implemented within the framework of the doctoral school.
+In 2016, UP IAM started the process of transforming the doctoral school; after the transformation the doctoral programmes of the faculty will be implemented within the framework of the doctoral school.

 UP FAMNIT Study areas

-- (31) Social Science (Psychology),
+- (31) Social Science (Psychology)

-- (42) Life sciences,
+- (42) Life sciences

-- (46) Mathematics and statistics,
+- (46) Mathematics and statistics

-- (48) Computer science,
+- (48) Computer science

-- (52) Technology,
+- (52) Technology

-- (62) Agriculture, forestry, fishery,
+- (62) Agriculture, forestry, fishery

-- (81) Personal services,
+- (81) Personal services

-- (85) Environmental Protection.
+- (85) Environmental Protection